George James Adams: Early life

 Born on February 17, 1811, in Bristol, Rhode Island, George James Adams was the son of Sarah Martindale and Captain James Harvey Adams (born 1775).
 His mother, born Sarah (Sally) M. W. Waldron, was married to Captain Adams in Bristol, Rhode Island in 1808.
 She was previously married to James Martindale of Bristol, Rhode Island.
 She died in 1834.

 Career

 At some point in his career, he was employed at the Adams Print Works at Fiskeville, Rhode Island, the Kent Print Works in East Greenwich, the Clyde Bleaching and Print Works, and the Bristol Print Works.

 Around 1836, Adams was an associate at the Arkwright Cotton Mills at Fiskeville.
-From 1848 to 1854, the was the chief agent at Narragansett Print Works in East Greenwich.
+From 1848 to 1854, he was the chief agent at Narragansett Print Works in East Greenwich.
 From 1856 to 1882, he was treasurer of the Greenwich Print Works.
 From the 1860s to the 1870s, he worked at the Orion Cotton Mills in Providence.
 He was part-owner of the Rhode Island Beach and Dye Works, Adams and Butterworth, in Providence.
 Adams was a cotton broker.

 In the 1850s, he and J. Butterworth were copper mining speculators, who reopened a mine near Stony Man Mountain.